mechanomi/hunting-unicorns/introduction.rst

    Here's what a typical unicorn looks like.
 Note the single spiraling horn and the brilliant white coat.

-Unicorns are highly elusive magical equine beasts known for their beauty, purity, and healing properties.
+Unicorns are highly elusive magical equine beasts known for their beauty and healing properties.
 Unlike the common horse, they have cloven hooves, a goat-like beard, a brilliant white coat, and, most notably, a single spiraling horn.

-Whilst unicorn meat is (controversially) considered a delicacy by some, unicorns are most profitable for their horns, blood, and hair.
+Whilst unicorn meat is (controversially) considered a delicacy by some, unicorns are largely profitable for their horns, blood, and hair.
 These parts of the unicorn can be used in the construction of wands and the preparation of powerful enchantments and potions.

 Specifically:

 - *Unicorn horns* have tremendous healing properties and can be sold whole or in powdered form ready to be used in potion making.
 Unicorn horn is the primary ingredient in the well known *Antidote to Common Poisons* potion.
-- *Unicorn blood* is known for its life-giving properties and can be drunk raw for extreme potency, or mixed into potions as needed.
+- *Unicorn blood* is known for its life-giving properties and can be consumed raw for extra potency, or mixed into potions as needed.
-- *Unicorn hair* is also used in some potions, but most commonly used as a wand core.
+- *Unicorn hair* is also used in some potions, but is most commonly used as a wand core.
 Wands with a unicorn hair core are known for their consistency and faith to the wand bearer.

 ..
 WARNING::
    It is said those who slay a unicorn are cursed for life.
 It is also said the blood of a slain unicorn, or potions prepared from the same, will curse you for life as soon as it touches your lips.
 The authors make no representations as to the accuracy of this information.